candlecorp/wick/README.md

-# Vino monorepo
+# Wasmflow monorepo

 ## Prerequisites

-Vino depends on (at least) the tools below to build properly.
+Wasmflow depends on (at least) the tools below to build properly.

 ### System dependencies

-These tools are necessary to build the majority of Vino projects, but you need to install them yourself.
+These tools are necessary to build the majority of Wasmflow projects, but you need to install them yourself.

 - rust/cargo
 - node